-Source: Economic Review, various years, Kerala State Planning Board inpatients and outpatients during this period.
+Source: Economic Review, various years, Kerala State Planning Board

+Increased reliance of people on Government hospitals is reflected in the increased number of inpatients and outpatients during this period.
 As shown in Figure 10.2, there was an increase of nearly 3 crore patients in modern medicine hospitals from 2016 to 2019 (the number went down in 2020 on account of the pandemic).
 Visits to ayurveda and homeo institutions increased in 2020.